 Story by Dan Gordon.
 Illustration by Sandra Dionisi

 WHEN RONALD REAGAN UCLA MEDICAL CENTER opened in the spring of 2008, it was among the most sophisticated medical facilities of its kind, an architectural wonder heralded as the first in a new era of modern and technologically advanced teaching hospitals.
-But for all the change embodied in the move from the aging Center for the Health Sciences structure to the contemporary facility across the street, it’s the initiatives that have either begun or accelerated since the move that are fundamentally transforming the patient experience, both at Ronald Reagan UCLA Medical Center and at its sister facility, UCLA Medical Center, Santa Monica.
+But for all the change embodied in the move from the aging Center for the Health Sciences structure to the contemporary facility across the street, it’s the initiatives that have either begun or accelerated since the move that are fundamentally transforming the patient experience, both at Ronald Reagan UCLA Medical Center and at its sister facility, UCLA Health - Santa Monica Medical Center.

 Driven by factors both external and internal – from the national imperative to deliver more cost-effective care and new restrictions on medical-resident work hours to a determination by the leadership of UCLA Health System to improve the patient experience – the hospitals have instituted changes designed to create a more integrated and purposeful system.
 A newly created department is devoted to ensuring clear care strategies, prompt discharges and appropriate post-discharge planning.
 Interdisciplinary rounds have dramatically improved communication across the healthcare teams and with patients.
 The increased use of hospitalists – physicians who specialize in inpatient care – has improved coordination and communication, reduced fragmentation of care and filled a void created by the lower number of hours residents can be on duty.